Estimating Non-Stabilizerness Dynamics Without Simulating It: Numerical results

 Denoting by $M(t)$ be the number of ICCR iterations performed up to a given circuit depth $t$, we introduce the cumulative fidelity

 to estimate the drift of the iteratively approximated state from the exact one.
 In Fig.~\ref{f:fidelity} we show its dynamics for measurement rates $p$ in the two phases.
+As expected, a larger bond dimension $\chi$ implies more variational freedom in the approximation of the state, and as a result the fidelity is higher.
 The time dependence of $\ln \mathcal{F}$ appears to be logarithmic in time, indicating a power-law decay of the fidelity.
-For $p=0.22>p_c$, it quickly saturates to $\mathcal{F}\approx 0.25$, which is very large especially considering the system size of $N=140$.
+For $p=0.22>p_c$ and $\chi=1$, it saturates quickly to a constant $\mathcal{F}\approx 0.25$, which is very large especially considering the system size of $N=140$; as $\chi$ is increased, the fidelity rapidly approaches $1$.
 In contrast, for $p=0.1<p_c$ we observe two algebraic regimes: at short times the decay is faster, whereas it features a smaller exponent as longer times.
 The fidelity decreases much more in this phase, consistently with the worse performance of the ICCR method found in Fig.~\eqref{f:MPS_vs_ICCR}.
 Based on this, we speculate that the fidelity can be used to quantify the quality of the approximation of the ICCR method.